MoreiraLAB/ProLigResDB/README.md

 Required information to replicate ProLigResDB is described in this Repository.

-### Input files:
-./INPUT/ folder contains a test input to run a test subdata of ProLigResDB and inputs to run all PDB files in ProLigResDB.
- 1) "pdb_ids.txt" or "pdb_ids_test.txt" - Input files with PDB IDs ("pdb_ids_test.txt" is a small subset of "pdb_ids.txt").
- 2) "ligands.txt" or "ligands_test.txt" - Input files with ligand PDB IDs ("ligands_test.txt" is a small subset of "ligand.txt").
-File "ligands.txt" will be downloaded to the correct path from the PDB website when running **```1_pdb_download.py```** script.
- 3) ./INPUT/RESOURCES/ - Folder with resources used to run SPOTONE descriptors.

 ### ProLigResDB:
 Data .H5 files regardinig protein chain residue classification, Mordred descriptors and SPOTONE features are available in this [link]().